w3c/wai-curricula/content/how-to-use-these-curricula.md

 ### Availability of Materials

-Communicate how you would like to receive the materials and whether or not you want to be able to access to them after the course has ended.
+Communicate how you would like to receive the materials and if you want to be able to access to them after the course has ended.
 Providers can make materials available to you in a variety of ways (online/offline, permanent/temporary consumption).

 ### Specific Audience Needs